 Reading certain children’s books is a highly effective way for parents to build a habit of using growth mindset language.
-Here you can download My Little Growing Mindset books for free.
+Here you can download My Little Growing Mindset books.

 Every day you will have opportunities to practice growth mindset parenting with your child, such as teaching to self-dress.
 Looking for some new ideas?
-Here are activities for toddlers that you can do at home as you help your toddler develop a growth mindset and build your habit of using growth mindset praise:
+Here are activities for toddlers and preschoolers that you can do at home as you help them develop a growth mindset and build your habit of using growth mindset praise:

 Drawing and coloring

-Try a new food download my free eBook Growing Baby is Trying New Foods
+Try a new food download the eBook - Trying New Foods

 Play "Guess the Emotion" with different facial expressions.